 Many tools have been recently developed that not only allow you to plan and communicate your workforce allocations effectively, but to also optimize your workforce plan by leveraging experience, availability, project histories, future forecasting, and scenario running.
-That’s just the tip of the iceberg when it comes to the technology your operations team should be leveraging to ensure your construction manpower planning meetings are at their most effective.
+That’s just the tip of the iceberg when it comes to the technology your operations team should be leveraging to ensure your construction workforce planning meetings are at their most effective.
 Cloud-based tools that are updated in real-time are paving a new path for operations teams to navigate new and better ways to prepare, organize, and communicate their workforce strategy.
-For more information about manpower planning in general, check out our guide to construction manpower planning.

 Successful projects will always start from the top down – a leadership team that plans effectively and communicates those plans from the office to the job site will find that effective planning and communication will carry over to the project teams as well.

-Let’s take a look at some of the top cloud-based tools you should be using to maximize the effectiveness and efficiency of your construction manpower planning process.
+Let’s take a look at some of the top cloud-based tools you should be using to maximize the effectiveness and efficiency of your construction workforce planning process.